mikewest/vim-markdown/test.markdown

     This paragraph is also not a code block, even though I can totally see how it _really_ looks like one to the vim syntax file.
 I'll have to think about how it ought be represented.
-And, to make things even more complicated, code blocks can be:
+A\*nd, to make things even more complicated, code blocks can be:

         nested inside lists.
 This is a code block.
 It's